Zonal vs. Nodal Pricing: An Analysis of Different Pricing Rules in the German Day-Ahead Market: Methods

-In (\ref{eq:dcopf}), $B_{nm}$ is the susceptance of the line connecting nodes $n$ and $m$.
-The voltage angle decision variable for node $n$ and period $t$ is denoted as $\theta_{nt}$.
-If such a line does not exist, then $B_{nm}=0$, and $B_{nn} = 0 \; \forall n$.
-The constraint set in (\ref{eq:dcopf}) can be enriched by further constraints, such as box constraints on the voltage angles, and more \citep{Li.2022}.
-We use such a standard DCOPF model in our analysis, similar to what was used in the ENTSO-E study.
-Note that this representation of the DCOPF using line susceptances is equivalent to the representation that considers PTDFs.
-When the representation $\Psi$ of the transmission network includes all nodes in the transmission network, we refer to nodal market clearing.
-When only a subset of the grid is considered, we speak of zonal market clearing, as discussed in the following.
-Power system operators need to consider contingencies for a secure operation of the network.
-The system should satisfy the ($N-1$) criterion to guarantee that the power system is operated safely in the normal condition or in any contigency case \citep{christie2000transmission, marien2013importance, weinhold2023uncertainty}.
+\ref{app:dcopf} summarizes the notation.
+We use a standard DCOPF model in our analysis, similar to what was used in the ENTSO-E study.
+Note that power system operators need to consider contingencies for a secure operation of the network.
+In particular, the system should satisfy the ($N-1$) criterion to guarantee that the power system is operated safely in the normal condition or in any contigency case \citep{christie2000transmission, marien2013importance, weinhold2023uncertainty}.
 Rather than a full security-constrained optimal power flow (SCOPF) model \citep{hinojosa2020comparing}, we consider a safety margin of 20\% on all transmission lines.